-If your foremost goal is to save money and resolve your debt in as short a time as possible, you will want to tackle the highest interest rate card first.
-It’s like working from hardest to easiest.
+The avalanche method of debt reduction is like working from the hardest to the easiest debt.
 You start from the top and work your way down, like an avalanche falling from a mountain.
-The aim is to pay as much as possible on debts with the highest interest rates while making at least minimum payments on the rest.
+The aim of the debt avalanche method is to pay as much as possible on debts with the highest interest rates while making at least minimum payments on the rest.

-After you succeed in paying off the debt with the highest interest, you proceed with the next one.
-Keep doing this until your debts are resolved!
-It’s a more aggressive repayment strategy, but you will probably reduce your debt load more quickly this way.
-It’s sometimes easier said than done though, because everyone wants to save money, but will you be disciplined enough to stick with the plan…even when money gets tight?
+The avalanche method of debt reduction is a more aggressive repayment strategy than making minimum payments, but you will probably reduce your debt load more quickly this way.
+It’s sometimes easier said than done to use the debt avalanche method, because everyone wants to save money, but you need to be disciplined enough to stick with the plan, even when money gets tight.